xmi1an/python_practicals/index.md

     print(n)
 ```

+### Practical 8
-## 8. Write a Python Program to Find area of circle.
+Write a Python Program to Find area of circle.
 ```python
 PI = 3.14
 r = float(input("Enter the radius of a circle : "))
 area = PI * r * r
 print("Area of a circle = %.2f" % area)
 ```
+## Practical 9
-## 9. Write a Python program to implement Factorial series up to user entered number.
+Write a Python program to implement Factorial series up to user entered number.
 ```python
 num = int(input("Enter a number: "))
 factorial = 1